5 Romantic Ideas for Valentine’s Day

 Valentine’s Day can be a bit clichéd.
 Come on we can do better than chocolates and flowers again, can’t we?

-We thought we’d look at some more creative Valentine’s gifts and gestures for 2016.
+We thought we’d look at some more creative Valentine’s gifts and gestures.
 Here are our 5 romantic ideas for Valentine’s day.

-Juliet terraces and balconies feature in many of Lakelovers Romantic Breaks where you can impress your Valentine with gestures in an extraordinary 2 bed stylish statement property set in breathtaking grounds or delight with a snug historical Lakeland cottage oozing the charm and romance of the Lake District.
+Juliet terraces and balconies feature in many of Lakelovers holiday cottages.
+You can impress your Valentine with gestures in an extraordinary 2 bed stylish statement property set in breathtaking grounds.
+Or delight with a snug historical Lakeland cottage oozing the charm and romance of the Lake District.

 Don’t forget to book an at-home massage or beauty therapy treatment for you both.
-In fact you could impress further with hiring in some in-house catering or celebrity private dining experience and choose a cottage with leisure facilities or own hot tub and book yourselves some extraordinary private time away together.
+In fact you could impress further with hiring in some in-house catering or celebrity private dining experience.
+Or choose a cottage with leisure facilities or own hot tub.
+Book yourselves some extraordinary private time away together.
 Let’s be honest, that is what it is all about.
 Time with loved ones.

 Here are some fun ideas for a truly special Valentine’s Day.